ente0/hashCrack/README.md

 hashcat -a 9 -m 500 example500.hash 1word.dict -r best64.rule # Association
 ```

--

 ## Script Walkthrough

-The main HashCrack script consists of:
+The main hashCrack script consists of:
 1. **Initialization**: Loads default parameters and reusable functions.
 2. **User Prompts**: Gathers inputs from the user such as wordlist location, session names, and attack type.
 3. **Command Construction**: Constructs the Hashcat command based on user inputs and specified attack mode.